- Location

 Got a diploma and already working in the industry?

-If you already hold a diploma in Quantity Surveying or Construction Management, you could get credit recognition toward the third year of this degree and study part-time to complete it alongside your employment from anywhere in New Zealand.
+If you already hold a diploma in Quantity Surveying or Construction Management, you could get credit recognition toward the third year of this degree.

 Recognised diplomas

-- Otago Polytechnic New Zealand Diploma in Construction (Quantity Surveying): you can get direct entry to Year 3 of the Bachelor of Construction (Quantity Surveying) or (Site Management).
+- Otago Polytechnic New Zealand Diploma in Construction (Quantity Surveying): you can get direct entry to Year 3 of the Bachelor of Construction (Quantity Surveying).

 This degree is accredited by the New Zealand Institute of Quantity Surveyors and will make you eligible for Graduate Membership status.